zcakg86/housing-map-app/README.md

 ![screenshot of the app](streamlit_app.png "App screenshot")
 ## Aims
-The primary aim is to provide develop Python programming skills, utilizing cloud platforms and spatial tools to develop ways to present housing market analysis for interested individual users.
+The primary aim is to provide develop Python programming skills, utilizing ML and spatial tools to construct and present housing market analysis.
-* Look into spatial representations: I want to try out h3index as a hierarchical grid spatial representation rather than an xy-coordinate representation, and how this might assist with implementing machine learning.
+* Look into spatial representations: e.g. h3index as a hierarchical grid spatial representation rather than an xy-coordinate representation, and how this can assist with implementing machine learning.
 * Combine data on property listings, points of interest, and transportation to assist with location choice.
 * Implement ML with neural networks to identify trends in data.
 * Explore retrieval augmented generation with foundation models to interact user queries with presented data.